nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends.
 <!-- @@author A0139052L -->

+* First number is greater than second number provided for a range of index

+> * Program returns an error message, stating that an invalid format was given<br>
+  Use case resumes at step 2

 * The given index of any provided is invalid

 > * Program returns an error message, stating all invalid indexes that were provided<br>